Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Cooperate but manage the disclosure.

-Comply with the Section 2 notice — you’re legally required to.
-But engage experienced counsel to manage the disclosure process strategically.
+Comply with the Section 2 notice, you’re legally required to.
+Engage experienced counsel to manage disclosure strategically.
 Produce what’s required, no more.
-Don’t volunteer additional context or self-report concerns.
-Let the SFO draw its own conclusions from the documents.
+Don’t volunteer extra context.
+Let the SFO draw its own conclusions.

 Your choice